frequency-chain/docs/pages/Networks/Node.md

 ### Relay Chain Options

-Each node also has a Relay Chain node as well and these options will often apply with different defualts to the Relay Chain.
+Each node also has a Relay Chain node as well and these options will often apply with different defaults to the Relay Chain.
 The docker images do not pass through the ports for the relay chain, but if you are running using the binary, the options are available.

 `frequency-binary <parachain-args> -- <relay-chain-args>`